GrossDesignCo/concordance-app-poc/public/scripture/proverbs/proverbs-8/proverbs-8.englishNatural.md

 Does not Wisdom call-out?
 and Understanding give her voice?

-In head of heights overlooking a way, between paths she has stationed-herself; To the hand of gates, to the mouth of a city, incoming of openings she cries-out;
+In the head of heights overlooking a way, between paths she has stationed-herself;

+To the hand of gates, to the mouth of a city, incoming of openings she cries-out;

 He-Who-Is (YHWH) acquired me, the heading of his way, before his works from that-time.

 From the-age I was poured-out, from the heading, from the-east of land.

-In nothing, abyss, I was born; in nothing, springs, heavy-with waters.
+In nothing, abyss, I was birthed; in nothing, springs, heavy-with waters.

-In before mountains were sunk, to the-face-of hills I was born.
+In before mountains were sunk, to the-face-of hills I was birthed.

-Until not had made land and outsides, and the head of dusts of world.
+Until he had made not land and outsides, and the head of dusts of the world.

-In his establishing heavens, there I; in his inscribing circle over the face of the abyss.
+In his establishing skies, there I; in his inscribing a circle over the face of the abyss.

+In his strengthening clouds from above; in being-strong the fountains of the abyss.

+In his placing to the sea his decree, and the waters will pass his mouth not; in his inscribing the foundations of land. and I was beside him a master-craftsman, and I was delights day day, laughing to his face in all time.